Prevention for Youth-Serving Organizations

 For additional information and tools to create a Culture of Safety in your organization, see below.

-Preventing Child Sexual Abuse within Youth-Serving Organizations: Getting Started on Policies and Procedures
+Preventing Child Sexual Abuse within Youth-Serving Organizations: Getting Started on Policies and Procedures (Center for Disease Control and Prevention)

 A guide published by the Center for Disease and Control and Prevention with information about creating safe environments for children and teens in youth serving institutions and organizations.